- Press Center

 Students, who have passed their exams with good and excellent results, receive additional monthly payments.
 During their studies, the students are offered paid field, engineering and directed internships.
-This experience allows them to apply the knowledge obtained at lectures and seminars to real-life situations and gain experience in the professions they have chosen, while the Company receives an opportunity to meet potential employees.
+This experience allows them to apply the knowledge obtained at lectures and seminars to real-life situations and gain experience in the professions they’ve chosen, while the Company receives an opportunity to meet potential employees.

 Support of Cultural Traditions